risk-first/website/menagerie/Complexity-Risk.md

 In the same way as we made Java a language without memory leaks, could we make a language for describing software in a way that makes it eminently knowable?

 So far, I have not come across anything that does this.
 But that doesn’t mean it’s impossible - just that it hasn’t even been attempted before.

+What is complexity risk?

+ - Inertia
+ - Technical Debt
+ - Refactoring

+Encapsulation:  why is it useful?  (it turns a problem of cc i*o into i+o)  also from a psychollogical perspective.   plus, city walls.

+Context Switching/Locality